sindresorhus/cli-truncate/readme.md

 Type: `boolean`<br>
 Default: `false`

-Truncate the string from a whitespace if it is within 3 characters from the actual breaking point Add a space between the text and the ellipsis.
+Truncate the string from a whitespace if it is within 3 characters from the actual breaking point.
+Add a space between the text and the ellipsis.

 ##### space